ma7moud-3adel/Use-Cases-of-Object-Detection/README.md

 ## 2. 🏙️ Urban Sensing

-**Focus:** Smart cities, infrastructure monitoring, and urban planning
+**Focus:** Smart city development, real-time infrastructure monitoring, and urban planning using aerial and sensor-based imagery.

 ### Use Cases
 - Congestion prediction and smart traffic systems